-7027 Eligibility is restricted to any person who:
+07027 Eligibility is restricted to any person who:

-- a) has been assessed as needing a care home place; - b) has capital at or below £17,500 when his resources, excluding his home are assessed; - c) would not normally have his home disregarded from such a financial assessment.
-(See 07002-07013).
-(This restriction only applies to deferral of the relevant portion of 'normal' care costs.); - d) does not wish to sell his home or is unable to sell it quickly enough to pay for his care home fees; and - e) can grant the authority a standard security against his home, to secure a reasonable estimate of the total amount which will be owed i.e. the total of any deferred payments plus any subsequent interest payable.
+- a) has been assessed as needing a care home place; - b) has capital at or below £18,500 when their resources, excluding their home are assessed; - would not normally have their home disregarded from such a financial assessment.
+(See 07002 to 07014).
+(This restriction only applies to deferral of the relevant portion of 'normal' care costs.); - d) does not wish to sell their home or is unable to sell it quickly enough to pay for their care home fees; and - e) can grant the authority a standard security against their home, to secure a reasonable estimate of the total amount which will be owed i.e. the total of any deferred payments plus any subsequent interest payable.